MicrosoftDocs/memdocs/sccm/core/clients/manage/sync-data-microsoft-operations-management-suite.md

 -   Configuration Manager connects to OMS for features like [Log Analytics](/sccm/core/clients/manage/sync-data-microsoft-operations-management-suite), or [Upgrade Readiness](/sccm/core/clients/manage/upgrade/upgrade-analytics).

 ## Prerequisites for the OMS Connector
-Prerequisites to configure a connection to OMS are unchanged from those [documented for the Current Branch version 1702](/sccm/core/clients/manage/sync-data-microsoft-operations-management-suite#prerequisites).
+Prerequisites to configure a connection to OMS are unchanged from prerequisites [documented for the Current Branch version 1702](/sccm/core/clients/manage/sync-data-microsoft-operations-management-suite#prerequisites).
 That information is repeated here:

 - 	Before you install the OMS connector in Configuration Manager, you must provide Configuration Manager with permissions to OMS.
 Specifically, you must grant *contributor access* to the Azure *Resource Group* that contains the OMS Log Analytics workspace.
 The procedures to do so are documented in the Log Analytics content.
 See [Provide Configuration Manager with permissions to OMS](https://docs.microsoft.com/azure/log-analytics/log-analytics-sccm#provide-configuration-manager-with-permissions-to-oms) in the OMS documentation.